Alfredo

 Alfredo in Opera

 Alfredo is also a character in the famous opera La Traviata by Giuseppe Verdi.
 The character of Alfredo is a yang, romantic lead who falls in love with the courtesan Violetta.
 The opera is a tragic love story that has been performed countless times around the world.
-Alfredo’s character has become a symbol of love and passion in popular culture.
+Alfredo’s character has become a symbol of love & passion in popular culture.

 Alfredo in Mexico

 The name Alfredo is also popular in Mexico, where it is a common given name.
 It is often shortened to “Fredy” or “Freddy” for convenience.
-The name has been used by many famous Mexican musicians, actors, and athletes, including Alfredo Di Stefano, a legendary soccer player.
+The name has been used by many famous Mexican musicians, actors, & athletes, including Alfredo Di Stefano, a legendary soccer player.

 Alfredo in Community